envima/LidarForestModeling/README.md

 A preprint of this study is currently available [here](https://osf.io/preprints/osf/nqfvh)

 ### Data & Code availability
 The code to reproduce the study can be found in this github repository.
-The project follos the following folder structure:
+The project follows the following folder structure:

 ```
 ├── R